 A set of commits should be squashed down to a single commit.

 git merge --squashis a good tool for performing this, as is

 git rebase -i HEAD~N.

-- This is done to prevent anyone using the git repo from accidently pulling work-in-progress commits.
+This is done to prevent anyone using the git repo from accidentally pulling work-in-progress commits.

 Commit messages should use past tense, describe what changed & thank anyone involved.
 Examples:

 """Added support for the latest version of Whoosh (v2.3.2).""" """Fixed a bug in ``solr_backend.py``.
 Thanks to joeschmoe for the report!""" """BACKWARD-INCOMPATIBLE: Altered the arguments passed to ``SearchBackend``.
 Further description appears here if the change warrants an explanation as to why it was done."""

 For any patches applied from a contributor, please ensure their name appears in the AUTHORS file.